 - Innovative Food System Governance

-The inaugural #AfricanCITYFOODmonth campaign will highlight diverse, innovative and evolving African urban food systems.
+Every July, the annual #AfricanCITYFOODmonth campaign highlights diverse, innovative and evolving African urban food systems.
 The campaign provides a platform for insight, learning opportunities and support for local governments and food system stakeholders who are interested in shaping sustainable, nutritious and inclusive food systems.